What is a Financial Analyst and How do you Become One?

-  We can divide the role of financial analyst into two parts, those who work on the Buy-Side and those who work on the Sell-Side.
-An analyst on the buy side works with companies that have money and need help with investment strategies.
-People on the sell side help the companies price and sell their products, these companies are usually investment banks and securities firm.
+We can divide the role of a financial analyst into two parts, those who work on the Buy-Side and those who work on the Sell-Side.
+An analyst on the buy-side works with companies that have money and need help with investment strategies.
+People on the sell side help the companies price and sell their products, these companies are usually investment banks and securities firms.

 Research suggests the financial analyst job sector is predicted to grow by 15.5% in the decade spanning the year 2012-2022.
 That figure alone predicts close to 35000+ jobs in the US alone.
 A financial analyst can play many roles and execute multiple responsibilities.
 Investment analyst, money market analyst, mergers and acquisition analyst, budget analyst are but a few recommendations.

 So how do you get started?

 To begin with, if you have a major in computer sciences, biology, physics or even engineering, you are already in the favourable pool.
 It is easier for people from these backgrounds to start at an entry-level position.
 If you are an MBA graduate it would be possible that you start as a senior analyst.

 A degree in Business administration, accounting, finance or statistics gives a springboard to your growth within an organization, although it is not a prerequisite to being an MBA to become a financial analyst.